jobosk/crudifier/README.md

 ## How to use

 - Define your model entities
-- Define ID resolvers extending:
+- Define ID resolvers extending: GenericIdResolver<YOUR_ENTITY>
-'''GenericIdResolver<YOUR_ENTITY>'''
 - Indicate ID resolver for each entity with:
-'''
 @JsonIdentityInfo(
         generator = ObjectIdGenerators.PropertyGenerator.class
         , property = "id"
         , scope = YOUR_ENTITY.class
         , resolver = YOUR_ENTITYIdResolver.class
 )
-'''
-- Define repository interfaces extending:
+- Define repository interfaces extending: JpaRepository<YOUR_ENTITY, UUID>
-'''JpaRepository<YOUR_ENTITY, UUID>'''
-- Define service interfaces extending:
+- Define service interfaces extending: ICrudService<YOUR_ENTITY>
-'''ICrudService<YOUR_ENTITY>'''
-- Define service implementations implementing them, and extending:
+- Define service implementations implementing them, and extending: CrudService<YOUR_ENTITY>
-'''CrudService<YOUR_ENTITY>'''
-- Define controllers extending:
+- Define controllers extending: CrudController<TestEntity>
-'''CrudController<TestEntity>'''

 ## API